yiisoft/yii2/docs/guide/structure-controllers.md

   method does NOT define an inline action.

-Inline actions are the most commonly defined actions because they take little effort to create.
-However, if you plan to reuse the same action in different places, or if you want to redistribute an action, you should consider defining it as a *standalone action*.

 ### Standalone Actions <span id="standalone-actions"></span>

 Standalone actions are defined in terms of action classes extending [[yii\base\Action]] or its child classes.